EV21/dynb/README.md

 ## 🏃 Run

-If you have a config file just run :point_down:
+If you have a config file just run 👇

 ```bash
 dynb
 ```

 Alternatively you can use parameters if your system meets the relevant requirements.
 This example shows the long form parameter, there are also short ones.\
-Call the help function :point_down:
+Call the help function 👇

 ```bash
 dynb --help